How To Recognize Emotional Or Verbal Abuse

 Making threats

 Often, abusers will leverage known fears against their targets, using implied or overt threats to control them.
-They often make the targeted individual feel that they couldn’t get by without their help, and may then threaten to abandon, fire, or divorce the other person to cause panic and manipulate them into doing what they want.
+They often make the targeted individual believe that they couldn’t get by without their help, and may then threaten to abandon, fire, or divorce the other person to cause panic and manipulate them into doing what they want.

-How verbal abuse can affect your health
+How verbal abuse can affect the health of the victim

 Consistent abuse of any kind has the potential to put the target into a near-constant state of fight-or-flight, which involves a cascade of physiological responses designed to enable the body and mind to deal with a threat.
 When this response is chronically engaged, it can cause an individual to be at greater risk for a number of health problems over time, such as increased blood pressure, heart disease, chronic pain, headaches, sleep issues, and gastrointestinal problems.